tqlismqn/gtrack-backend/docs/DEV_NOTES.md

-# DEV NOTES (reset v2)
+# DEV NOTES (v2 bootstrap)
-- New workflow names to avoid stale required checks.
+- Primary CI contexts are provided by `gtrack-ci-v2` and `gtrack-policy-v2`.
-- Step 1 skeleton only.
-Real code arrives in next steps.
+- Legacy compatibility workflows were removed once branch protection targeted the v2 contexts.